A Simulation Framework for Ramsey Interferometry: Introduction

 This paper presents a simulation framework for Ramsey beam experiments, allowing the experiments to be modelled using realistic beam phase-space distributions and magnetic field maps.
 The framework can be used to produce spin flip angle distributions, adiabaticity calculations, Ramsey fringes and sensitivity estimates.
 This allows for iterative optimisation of optics, magnetostatics and coil systems, supporting design decisions prior to hardware implementation while significantly reducing the reliance on empirical prototyping.

-As an example, we will analyse the setup of a proposed search for axion-like particles (ALPs) at the European Spallation Source (ESS) \cite{PRL}.
-ALPs are well-motivated extensions of the Standard Model that arise in many theories with spontaneously broken global symmetries and are compelling dark-matter candidates \cite{axionreview, snowmass}.
+While the framework is generally applicable, we will here analyse the setup of a proposed search for axion-like particles (ALPs) at the European Spallation Source (ESS) \cite{PRL}.
+ALPs are well-motivated extensions of the Standard Model that arise in many theories with spontaneously broken global symmetries, making them compelling dark-matter candidates \cite{axionreview, snowmass}.
 In the ultralight mass range (\hbox{$\ll \SI{}{eV}$}), ALPs behave as a coherently oscillating field that can induce tiny time-dependent energy shifts in spin-polarised systems through the so-called axion wind effect.
-This manifests as an effective oscillating pseudomagnetic field acting on nucleon spins, making Ramsey interferometry a particularly sensitive probe of their coupling to nucleons \cite{theory1, theory2}.
+This manifests as an effective oscillating pseudomagnetic field acting on nucleon spins, making Ramsey interferometry a particularly sensitive probe of the axion-nucleon coupling \cite{theory1, theory2}.

 The conceptual setup proposed for the ALP experiment is shown in Fig.~\ref{Figure1}.
 Neutrons from the ESS moderator are focussed using the high-intensity neutron extraction system designed for the HIBEAM beamline \cite{HIBEAM}.
 Neutron choppers can be employed to define the temporal structure of the beam and enable time-of-flight determination of the neutron velocity.
 The beam is collimated before entering a 10~m long magnetically controlled region.
 The region is protected by a dual-layer octagonal mu-metal shield limiting the external field to $\sim \text{nT}$ level.
 Inside the shield is a \ce{^3{He}} polarizer, followed by a Ramsey setup.
 After the second RF coil, a \ce{^3{He}} analyser along with a neutron detector \cite{detector} is used to determine the outgoing polarisation.
 Since the ESS is a pulsed neutron source, the arrival time of neutrons can be correlated to velocity, even in the absence of neutron choppers.
 In this paper, we will therefore employ the analysis framework to investigate and quantify the potential of exploiting the pulse structure for velocity-compensated Ramsey interferometry, using time-dependent RF coil amplitude modulation.